Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: AARL Scheduling Algorithm

 We added another component to the reward function to encourage AARL to move as many packets as possible during each step.
 The total number of packets in-transit during the step is denoted by \textit{M}.
 Thus, $\frac{M}{P}$ represents the fraction of moving packets, and the reward is proportional to it. $\alpha$ is a scaling factor that indicates the importance of the first term over the second.
 Finally, the $\beta$ term aims to penalize the system for each additional step required to deliver the traffic demand.
 We trained the system with two $\alpha$ values: $1$ and $10$, and one $\beta$ value of $1$.

 In addition to the chosen reward function, several other reward functions were tested.
 Their results are not reported in this paper due to their insufficient performance.
-A reward function that demonstrated performance comparable to the selection function (Equation \ref{rewardFunc}) was $r_t = -p - s_{t}$.
+A reward function that demonstrated performance comparable to the selection function was $r_t = -p - s_{t}$.
 Here, \textit{p} is the penalizing term as explained before, scaled with three different values \{-1, -0.1, -10\} for each additional step required to deliver the traffic matrix. $s_{t}$ is the number of steps each packet was delayed relative to the shortest path it should have taken without delay.
-For instance, if the shortest path for a particular packet to reach its final destination is three hops, and the total number of steps that packet took to reach its destination is five, then the reward function will penalize with two, one for each additional step.